Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

   The selected products have been moved to the recycle bin.

-  > [Info] You find the deleted products in the *RECYCLE BIN* tab where you can either restore or finally delete them.
+  > [Info] You find the deleted products in the *RECYCLE BIN* tab where you can either restore or permanently delete them.

-## Finally delete a product
+## Permanently delete a product

-You can permanently delete products Products that have been moved to the recycle bin unless they have any existing dependencies.
-Be aware that once deleted products cannot be restored as the deletion process cannot be undone.
+You can permanently delete products that have been moved to the recycle bin unless they have any existing dependencies.
+Be aware that once products have been permanently deleted, they cannot be restored as the deletion process cannot be undone.

 #### Prerequisites